Grow Obedient Plant from Seed: Collecting Seeds

 Planting depth is the same as outdoors, just beneath soil not deeper than 1/4″.
 While the germination rates will be high indoors, >90%, I still like to sow a couple seeds per cell.
 Once the seedlings are growing well select the strongest seedling and cut off the weaker seedling at soil level using scissors.

 Here’s a good article about how to use Obedient Plant in your garden.

 One average it takes about a week for seeds to germinate.
-If you planted in a six-cell pack wait until the seedling have formed a couple sets of true leaves before transplanting to a larger container.
+If you planted in a six-cell pack wait until the seedlings have formed a couple sets of true leaves before transplanting to a larger container.
 The Obedient Plant seedlings pictured above still have their first set of leaves called cotyledons.
 The true leaves will emerge next and be somewhat slender with a serrated edge.
 Don’t fertilize or use a very weak dilution (quarter strength) until the seedlings develop a couple sets of true leaves.
 Once the plants are a few inches tall they should be ready to transplant into your garden a couple weeks after your last frost date.